 Evaluating Performance with the Magic Formula

 Evaluating performance is an important aspect of using the Magic Formula as an investment strategy.
-There are a few key metrics that can be used to measure the success of a portfolio built using the Magic Formula.
+A few key metrics can be used to measure the success of a portfolio built using the Magic Formula.

 One common metric is total returns.
 This measures the change in portfolio value over a given period, including both price appreciation and dividends received.
-Comparing the total returns of the portfolio to a benchmark, such as the S&P 500, can provide insight into how the portfolio is performing relative to the broader market.
+Comparing the portfolio’s total returns to a benchmark, such as the S&P 500, can provide insight into how the portfolio is performing relative to the broader market.

-Another useful metric is alpha, which measures the excess return of a portfolio compared to a benchmark.
+Another useful metric is alpha, which measures a portfolio’s excess return compared to a benchmark.
 A positive alpha indicates that the portfolio is outperforming the benchmark, while a negative alpha indicates underperformance.
 This metric can provide insight into whether the Magic Formula is adding value over a passive investment in the benchmark.

 It’s also important to consider volatility when evaluating performance.
 Volatility measures the fluctuation in the value of the portfolio, and lower volatility typically indicates lower risk.
-Comparing the volatility of the Magic Formula portfolio to the benchmark can provide insight into whether the strategy is delivering a similar level of risk as the benchmark.
+Comparing the volatility of the Magic Formula portfolio to the benchmark can provide insight into whether the strategy delivers a similar risk level as the benchmark.